How to Use Materialized Views in PostgreSQL?

 What are Materialized Views?

-Creating a materialized view in PostgreSQL is very simple and can be done easily using the following command:
+Creating a materialized view in PostgreSQL is very simple and easy.
+It can be done with a few simple steps by running the following command!

 CREATE MATERIALIZED VIEW view_name AS SELECT column1, column2, .
 FROM table_name WHERE conditions